Civil, structural, and environmental engineering

 - Materials: the study of the properties and behaviour of the materials used in civil engineering.

-- Hydraulics: the study of water movement and flow.
+- Hydraulics: the study of water movement through the ground and flow in rivers, channels and pipes.

-- Geology: the study of the earth and how this affects engineering.
+- Geology: the study of the rocks and their use in engineering.

 - Highway engineering: the design of road infrastructure.